 In fact, the site is currently occupied by Muslims; the Haram al-Sharif or ‘the Noble Sanctuary of Jerusalem’ also has a few large mosques on it – the Dome of the Rock as well as the Al-Aqsa Mosque.
 It is considered the third holiest site for Muslims because, according to them, at his passing, Muhammad ascended to heaven pulled by winged horses at the spot now occupied by ‘The Dome of the Rock.’

 Moreover, there are many rituals that need to be prepared prior to the presence of the Third Temple and there might even be a need for the presence of the Ark of the Covenant although, we know, the Ark was not there when the Second Temple was destroyed.

 - We have seen the amazing work of God in bringing the scattered Jewish people back to their land in 1948 after a period of almost two thousand years.
 This, by itself, was one of the greatest miracles of history and it was prophesied in Isa 66:7-8.
 Of course, most Jews still live outside of Israel (In 2018, it was reported that Israel had 6.6 million Jews while the world had another 16.9 million; incidentally, there were 12 million Jews in the United States of America.)

 - We have witnessed the miracle of Jerusalem coming under the Israeli control in 1967, following the short six-day war.

-- And on 6 Dec 2017, we watched even as US President Donald Trump announced the United States’ recognition of Jerusalem as the capital of Israel; this was followed by the relocation of the US embassy to Jerusalem on 14 May 2018.
+- On 6 Dec 2017, we watched as US President Donald Trump announced the United States’ recognition of Jerusalem as the capital of Israel; this was followed by the relocation of the US embassy to Jerusalem on 14 May 2018.